 Name Туре Default Description

 local-flags integer 0 Flags determining restart and reconnection behaviour.

-The flags can be ORed together (for example "sendfromseg recvautorepl
+The flags can be ORed together (for example

-ay").
+"sendfromseq recvautorepl ay").

 Possible values: "none" or 0

 No special restart/reconnection behaviour.

 "sendfromseq" or 1 When reconnecting, missed

-packets should be requested based on sequence number. "recvautoreplay" or 4
+packets should be requested based on sequence number.

+"recvautoreplay" or 4

 When restarting, this peer should accept replay updates.

-local-type integer 0 Data source type sent to the connecting peer.

-Possible values are: "none" (0)

-"active" (1) "contrib" (2)

-addr array of strings localhost Space-separated list of addresses to connect to if making the connection and not listening/ accepting the connection.
+addr array of strings localhost Space-separated list of addresses to connect to if making

+the connection and not listening/

-See Note below.
+accepting the connection.
+See the Note 1 for further

+information.

 port array of integers [no default] Space-separated list of ports to connect to if making the connection and not listening/ accepting the connection.
-See Note below.
+See the Note 1 for further information.

-Name Туре Default Description queue-size integer 50 Message queue size. obj-hash-size integer datasrc-default- obj-hash-size Number of entries in active object hashtable. ssl boolean False Determines whether this connection should be made using SSL.
-For more information on SSL connections, see "Making SSL connections with DataSources" on page 129. request- timeout float -1 (no timeout) Time in seconds that the Liberator will wait for this DataSource peer to answer a request.
+queue-size integer 50 Message queue size.

+obj-hash-size integer datasrc-default- obj-hash-size Number of entries in active object hashtable.

+Name Туре Default Description ssl boolean False Determines whether this connection should be made using SSL.
+For more information on SSL connections, see "Making SSL connections with DataSources" on page 118. request- timeout float -1 (no timeout) Time in seconds that the Liberator will wait for this DataSource peer to answer a request.
 When set to a positive value it overrides the global request timeout option source-request-timeout . heartbeat-time integer [disabled] Time in seconds between DataSource heartbeats.
-The two peers involved in a DataSource connection compare their heartbeat-time values and use the lowest.

-Name Туре Default Description heartbeat- slack-time integer 2 When the Liberator does not receive an expected DataSource heartbeat it waits heartbeat-slack-time seconds before disconnecting from the peer and trying to reconnect to it.
-(This value is not compared by peers.) label string peer[int] There must be a label set for each label used in the add-priority section of the add-data-service option (see page 214).
+The two peers involved in a DataSource connection compare their heartbeat-time values and use the lowest. heartbeat- slack-time integer 2 When the Liberator does not receive an expected DataSource heartbeat it waits heartbeat-slack-time seconds before disconnecting from the peer and trying to reconnect to it.
+(This value is not compared by peers.) label string peer[int] There must be a label set for each label used in the add-priority section of the add-data-service option (see page 215).

-Note: addr and port should only be included if the connection is to be made to the peer as opposed to listening for a connection.
-If additional addr and port combinations are given they will be used as failover addresses if the first fails to connect (the peer must be configured to accept connections-this is done through the datasrc-port entry in the peer's configuration file).
+- Note 1: addr and port should only be included if the connection is to be made to the peer as opposed to listening for a connection.
+If additional addr and port combinations are given they will be used as failover addresses if the first fails to connect (the peer must be configured to accept connections-this is done through the datasrc-port entry in the peer's configuration file). - Note 2: The remote-type can appear in log files and is available to monitoring utilities.
+In addition, if a client application requests data provided by a DataSource of this type, but the remote DataSource has not yet connnected to Liberator, Liberator uses this information to inform the client application that the service is not available because the DataSource is down.